jkbgbr/simplesi/README.md

 ## Rich comparison

-`Physical` objects can be compared with each other if they are compatible.
+`Physical` objects can be compared to each other if they are compatible.
 Comparison with a scalar other than zero raises a ValueError.

 ```python